codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 >Note that currently teams/groups that contain spaces in their names are *not* synced.
 We will soon fix this limitation.

-For example to sync you azure teams you can execute
+For example, to sync you azure teams you can execute

 ```
 codefresh synchronize teams my-client-name -t azure